 New Zealand is one of the closest countries to Antarctica, at 4,989 kilometers of distance, and it is an ideal place to stop over on the way to the southernmost continent in the world.
-As Antarctica is not governed by a single country, it is not necessary to obtain a visa to visit the continent, although it is necessary to obtain permission.
-Those traveling on an Antarctica cruise from New Zealand will have their permits arranged by the operator of the cruise.
+As Antarctica is not governed by a single country, it is not necessary to obtain a visa waiver to visit the continent, although it is necessary to obtain permission.
+Those traveling on an Antarctica cruise from New Zealand will have their permits for Antarctica arranged by the operator of the cruise.

 Getting to Antarctica from New Zealand

 The majority of tourists who choose to visit Antarctica get there by cruise ship.
 Most cruises to Antarctica leave from South America, especially Ushuaia in the far south of Argentina.
 However, there is an increasing number of cruises traveling to Antarctica from New Zealand, which depart from either Invercargill or Lyttleton in the east and south of the South Island and cross to Antarctica via the Ross Sea.

 When preparing to travel to Antarctica from New Zealand, it is essential to pack suitable clothing to withstand icy conditions and the low Antarctic temperatures, especially if visiting in the winter months.
 It is suggested that travelers: